kms15/Attic/notes/ConnectX5-SRIOV-notes.md

 ### Switchdev, tc-flower

-Switchdev and tc-flower seem like the future of linux network offloading.
+Switchdev and tc-flower seem like a promising kernel-supported method for hardware offloading.
 Unfortunately with this card, the debian 13 kernel/drivers, and the minimal tuning I was able to figure out it was not nearly as performant as the legacy pathway.
-Just using devlink to switch the device from legacy to switchdev mode decreased the throughput from ~90 Gbps to ~30 Gbps, and this did not seem to improve with various settings I tried.
-This appears to allow for much more general offloading than the iproute2 path (e.g. using tc rules to do routing, firewalls, etc), and I hope to play with it more on the future in a setting where it has a lower performance penalty.
+Notes so far:

+  - Changing the switch mode via devlink from legacy to switchdev seems to drop the number of channels from 32 to 1, which hurts performance (e.g. iperf3 ~90 Gbps drops to ~30 Gbps).
+This can be fixed with ethtool, e.g.
+    ```
+    sudo ethtool -L enp3s0f0np0 combined 32
+    ```

+  - Even with that change I can't seem to get the kernel to offload any of the tc rules to hardware.
+Although the NVIDIA documentation suggests this should be possible, I tried a lot of things without success and the general consensus in forums seems to be that you need a ConnectX 6 or newer for this to work.
+I could upgrade the NICs, but right now the costs seem to outweigh the potential benefits.

+  - The tc flower rules are quite low level (e.g. they don't even implement mac learning?) and would probably be much easier to use with a higher level tool running on top (e.g. open vswitch).

 ### Open v-switch

 This seems like a very useful bit of software for both providing richer switch functionality (e.g. RTSP) and allowing for sophisticated network topologies for VMs while supporting hardware offloading either through tc/switchdev or through DPDK.
-In my experiments I found it easy to use, but it dropped the iperf3 performance with switchdev to ~12 Gbps, so didn't seem to be a good fit with this hardware for this use case (at least with my current hardware and skillset).
+In my experiments I found it easy to use, but without hardware offloading it dropped the iperf3 performance to ~12 Gbps, so didn't seem to be a good fit with this hardware for this use case (at least with my current hardware and skillset).
+I think I'm very likely to use it in situations with less stringent performance goals or in situations where I am able to get the hardware offloading working.

 ### vDPA

-A newer technology that allows the use of the virtio device driver in the VM talking almost directly to the underlying hardware.
-This requires newer hardware (e.g. a ConnectX-6 Dx).
-It has some advantages like making migration of virtual machines easier, but sounds like it as not as performant as SR-IOV and the hardware requirement puts it out of scope for this project.
+A newer technology that allows SR-IOV-like performance for a VM using a VirtIO like driver, basically by creating a standard interface for hardware to expose (much like NVMe has done for storage).
+This would allow for things like live-migration of VMs between machines even with NICs from different vendors.
+It sounds like it will be a great technology, but is not fully mature yet and will require newer hardware (e.g. a ConnectX 6) than what I have.